Looking for the Best Surf Style Wakesurf Boards?

 Features:

-If you’re searching for a skim-style board designed for tricks, airs, and taking your wakesurfing skills to the next level, the Phase Five MVP is an excellent choice.
+If you’re after a skim-style wakesurf board built for tricks, airs, and next-level performance, the Phase Five MVP is a top contender.

-The MVP is the only board in the Phase Five lineup with rail-wrapped channels, providing riders with a secure place to hold while performing tricks and catching airs above the wake.
+Uniquely, the MVP is the only board in the Phase Five lineup featuring rail-wrapped channels, giving riders a secure handhold when performing grabs and aerial tricks above the wake.

 Pros of this Board